-Japan Airlines, Qantas Group and Mitsubishi Corporation announced (16-Aug-2011) the launch of Jetstar Japan, a new Japanese domestic airlines.
-Details include:
+Japan Airlines, Qantas Group and Mitsubishi Corporation to form Jetstar Japan

 - Company Name: Jetstar Japan Co Ltd;

 - Ownership (voting rights basis): The Qantas Group, JAL and Mitsubishi Corporation will each hold 1/3 share in the new company (voting-rights-basis);

 - Total capitalisation commitment: Initial capital of JPY4 billion, increasing to JPY12 billion (USD156 million) post commencement of operations;

 - Total investment base: Qantas 42%, JAL 42%, Mitsubishi Corporation 16%;

 - Launch: Jetstar Japan will commence domestic operations by the end of 2012;

 - Network: The carrier expects to operate from Tokyo Narita and Osaka Kansai International, with other destinations under consideration including Sapporo, Fukuoka and Okinawa.
 Jetstar Japan also plans to ultimately offer short haul international services to key Asian cities, with Qantas CEO Alan Joyce separately stating international services will commence within a year;